ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 Used when the cause of failure is the operator's approval.

-- MUST be thrown when operator `isApprovedForAll(owner, operator, id)` is false.
+- MUST be used when operator `isApprovedForAll(owner, operator, id)` is false.

 ### Error additions